operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_alpha_config-gen.md

 ### Options inherited from parent commands

 ```
-      --plugins strings          plugin keys of the plugin to initialize the project with
+      --plugins strings   plugin keys to be used for this subcommand execution
-      --project-version string   project version
       --verbose           Enable verbose logging
 ```

 ### SEE ALSO